Therapeutic Techniques: Exploring Cognitive Behavioral Therapy And Mental Health

 Existential therapy

 Existential therapy typically focuses on philosophical and existential themes rather than technique or evidence-based practices, like the previously mentioned therapies.
-With this type of therapy, the client and the therapist may focus on the internal and spiritual challenges that the client faces to achieve existential, emotional, and psychological understanding.
+With this type of therapy, the client and the therapist may draw attention to the internal and spiritual challenges the client faces to achieve existential, emotional, and psychological understanding.
 The goal of existential therapy is generally insight, not resolution.
 With insight, a client can gain an understanding of themselves and how they fit into the world.

 Eye movement desensitization and reprocessing